norvig/paip-lisp/docs/chapter6.md

 The higher-order function sorter takes a cost function as an argument and returns a combiner function that takes the lists of old and new states, appends them together, and sorts the result based on the cost function, lowest cost first.
 (The built-in function `sort` sorts a list according to a comparison function.
 In this case the smaller numbers come first.
-`sort` takes an optional : `key` argument that says how to compute the score for each element.
+`sort` takes an optional `:key` argument that says how to compute the score for each element.
 Be careful - `sort` is a destructive function.)

 ```lisp